kinanmouk/UN-Parallel-Corpora-Analysis/README.md

 ## Summary
-This project counts as submission for my term project for LING1340 Data Science for Linguists instructed by Na-Rae Han at the University of Pittsburgh
+This project counts as submission for my term project for LING1340 Data Science for Linguists instructed by Na-Rae Han at the University of Pittsburgh.

 ## Visitors Log